Here are some of the terms you’ll come across when buying or selling property.

 A percentage of the purchase price paid in advance to secure the sale of real estate.
 (This is not the same as the bank deposit a bank requires before it will lend money to buy a property).

-A right to use land belonging to someone else, for example, a water authority may have a sewerage easement across part of your property.
+The right to use land belonging to another, for example, a water authority may have an access easement across part of a property.